SalmanIsha/redis-cli-insert-delete/README.md

 #### Create config file ####
-For all instance of redis change the port pid cluster-config-file dir value accordingly
+For all instance of redis change the port, pidfile, cluster-config-file, dir value accordingly
 ##############################################################
 bind 0.0.0.0
 protected-mode no